Manhattan

 Hours: Sunday through Friday 10:00 AM – 5:00 PM (Closed Saturdays)

 Museum of Jewish Heritage - Located at the southern tip of Manhattan with sweeping views of the Statue of Liberty, this museum serves as a powerful memorial and educational institution dedicated to modern Jewish history and the Holocaust.
+NYPL Culture Pass also has free or cheap offers.

 Address: 36 Battery Pl, New York, NY 10280